 What is and isn’t covered in this FAQ?

 This article only applies to guests in the United States who choose a Turo-provided protection plan when booking a vehicle.
 Click here if your trip was booked in Canada.
 Click here if your trip was booked in Germany.
 Click here if your trip was booked in the UK.
-A simple description of the typical claims process is available here.

 What if I book with a Commercial Host?